Litecoin vs. Ethereum

 Frequently asked questions

-Litecoin's investment case is built on its reputation as a proven and reliable 'silver to Bitcoin's gold.'
+Litecoin's investment case is built on its reputation as 'digital silver to Bitcoin's gold.'
 It offers faster and cheaper transactions than Bitcoin, making it practical for payments.
-Its potential depends on continued merchant adoption and its ability to remain relevant among newer projects.
+Its potential depends on continued merchant adoption and its ability to remain relevant among newer projects. -